 height: 300px;

-"What's the difference between justify-content and align-items?"
+}What is the difference between justify-content and align-items?

 .flex-row {